 This post may contain affiliate links.
 For more info, see my disclosures.

-Hawaii is known as elite destination: gorgeous beaches, unique culture, adventure activities and a hiker’s paradise.
+Hawaii is known as an elite destination: gorgeous beaches, unique culture, adventure activities and a hiker’s paradise.
 Perhaps one of the best hikes in all of Hawaii is Waihee Ridge Trail!

 This out-and-back trail is challenging enough you’ll question if your thighs are in good enough shape, while rewarding you with phenomenal views along the way.